 If your dog is suffering from ear problems and you have had an exam done by your care provider to make sure that your dog is ok otherwise, I invite you to try our ear tune up protocol that works for a majority of dogs with ear problems.

 All I am asking, is for you to keep your mind open and see what happens.

 Action plan for dogs with ear problems

 Originally, I intended to introduce you to feeding all natural diet because it is so important but then I decided to postpone it to week two.

 Today, I will focus on gently detoxing your dog's body.

 I mentioned before that when ears get inflamed, it is usually a signal that something else is going on.
 Commonly it is a signal that the body is toxic.
 My experience is dogs are exposed to increasingly higher amounts of toxic substances from medication, food, and the environment.
 Treating ears can be relatively easy when you use the following:

-- Start your dog on Livton - a liver cleanse formula that is time tested to be safe and beneficial for dogs.
+- Start your dog on LiverTune - a liver cleanse formula that is beneficial for dogs.
 Keep your dog on this treatment for six weeks for the initial cleanse and then four weeks for follow-up cleanses every six months.